There are tons of handy TikTok videos when it comes to health and fitness, from workouts to health hacks.

 However, a new craze, where fitness fanatics are dry scooping protein powders, instead of mixing them with a liquid, is incredibly dangerous and shouldn't be tried at home.
 Said to give you a pre-workout boost TikTokers are filming themselves taking a shot of the powder on its own, then following it with water.

 Many of us are aware that we don't consume enough protein - so we've turned to protein powders to help us repair and maintain muscle, keep us feeling full and speed up our recovery after a workout.
-If you want to save some money on this dietary habit, check out all the Black Friday protein deals for the best discounts.

-If you're unsure of how they can benefit you - check out our guide of the best protein powders for women.
+If you're unsure of how they can benefit you - check out our guide of the best protein powders for women (opens in new tab).
 However, doctors have warned this new craze is dangerous, as you could be consuming three times the amount of caffeine that you normally would be.
 Other symptoms include dehydration, choking and fainting.

 This is sign don’t try it lmao #gymshit♬ busy doin hot girl ish - Chelsea (opens in new tab)